indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 ---

 <div class="message">
-  Welcome to my blog.
+  Welcome to my blog!
 Check out how I made a static site with GitHub.
 </div>